-Section 6 REQUEST FOR RECONSIDERATION
+SECTION 6: REQUEST FOR RECONSIDERATION

-- A. Any member aggrieved by a decision of the Retirement Board to accept the recommendation of the Disability Sub-Committee to deny their application for Ordinary Disability Benefits may request that the application be reconsidered by the Disability Sub-Committee. - B. Such request shall be in writing and shall be sent to the Retirement System within thirty (30) days after receipt of the decision of the Retirement Board. - C. A request for reconsideration shall be signed by the member or the member's attorney and shall contain the following:
+- 1. Any member aggrieved by a decision of the Retirement Board to accept a recommendation of the Disability Subcommittee to deny his or her application for Ordinary or Accidental Disability Benefits, may request that the application be reconsidered by the Disability Subcommittee. - 2.
+Such request shall be in writing and shall be sent to the Retirement Board within thirty (30) days of the date of mailing of the notification that the Retirement Board has accepted the Subcommittee's recommendation of denial. - 3.
+A request for reconsideration shall be signed by the member or the member's attorney and shall contain the following:

-- (1) Name of member; - (2) Date and nature of decision being contested; and - (3) A clear statement of the objection to the decision. - D. Request for reconsideration should be sent to the Executive Director, Employees Retirement System of Rhode Island, 40 Fountain Street, Providence, Rhode Island 02903. - E. Failure to strictly comply with the procedures outlined in this Section may be grounds to deny any request for reconsideration.
+- a.)
+Name of member; - b.)
+Date and nature of decision being contested; and - c.)
+A clear statement of the objection to the decision. - 4.
+Requests for reconsideration should be sent to the Executive Director, Employees Retirement System of Rhode Island, 40 Fountain Street 1st.
+Floor, Providence, Rhode Island 02903. - 5.
+Failure to strictly comply with the procedures outlined in this Section shall be grounds to deny any request for reconsideration.

-Section 7 RECONSIDERATION NOTICE
+SECTION 7: RECONSIDERATION NOTICE

-- A. Upon receipt of a request for reconsideration the Retirement Board or its designee shall assign a reconsideration date within sixty (60) days of the receipt of the request for reconsideration. - B. The notice shall contain: - (1) A statement of the time and place of the reconsideration; - (2) A statement that a party who fails to attend or participate in the reconsideration hearing may be held to be in default and have his or her reconsideration dismissed.
+- 1. Upon receipt of a request for reconsideration, the Retirement Board or its designee shall refer the matter to the Disability Subcommittee, which shall assign a reconsideration hearing date within sixty (60) days of the mailing of the receipt of the request for reconsideration. - 2.
+The notice of the reconsideration hearing date shall contain: - a.)
+A statement of the time and place of the reconsideration hearing; - b.)
+A statement that a party who fails to attend or participate in the reconsideration hearing may be held to be in default and may have the original denial of his or her application affirmed by the Subcommittee and/or the Retirement Board without further hearing.